hijimasa/isaac-ros2-control-sample/README.md

 - This provides a Dockerfile where Isaac Sim and ROS2 Humble can coexist.
 - This currently supports only rotational joints using velocity control.
 - This sends joint status (position, velocity and effort) to ros2_control from Isaac Sim.
+- This launches sensors from URDF description (Now support LiDAR only).

 ## Prerequisite
 1. Docker